timvvvht/HKEX-Announcement-Classifier/README.md

 - The ability to classify important disclosure announcements on different stock exchanges is incredibly useful in news-based quantitative trading algorithms.

 # Future Implementations
 The types of data can, in a future iteration of this project, include different types of contracts such as loan agreements, lease agreements, joint venture agreements, so on and so forth.
-The scope of jurisdiction can easily extend beyond Hong Kong, such as to include offshore jurisdictions (British Virgin Islands, Cayman Islands etc.) and international trading hubs (US, UK, EU, China) for a more powerful legal text classifier.
+The scope of jurisdiction can easily extend beyond Hong Kong, such as to include offshore jurisdictions (British Virgin Islands, Cayman Islands etc.) and international stock exchanges (e.g. NYSE, NASDAQ, LSE) for a more powerful legal text classifier.

 # Data Exploration and Analysis
 Includes bi-gram analysis and average word count analysis across different types of announcements.
 The implementation and markdown write-up can be found <a href='Data%20Exploration%20for%20HKEX%20Announcements.ipynb'>here</a>.